clowdr-app/clowdr-web-app/README.md

 BCP: Should we mention that it will come up looking like ICSE?

+### Set up Zoom for your test conference
+To use zoom embedding, you need to create a JWT app on Zoom, and set the instance configuration variables `ZOOM_API_KEY` and `ZOOM_API_SECRET` with the values from Zoom.

 ### Set up Twilio for your test conference

 Clowdr uses Twilio as the text and video chat service.
 Please go to